 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

 The Downtown North neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 45,572 persons per square mile in the neighborhood, it is more packed with people than 98.2% of the nation's neighborhoods.
-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Downtown North neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Downtown North is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Downtown North is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-In the Downtown North neighborhood, walking to work is a real option for many.
-In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 18.4% of residents here.
-This is a higher proportion of walking commuters than we found in 97.9% of American neighborhoods.
+Also, in the Downtown North neighborhood, walking to work is a real option for many.
+In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 13.1% of residents here.
+This is a higher proportion of walking commuters than we found in 96.5% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!

 Downtown North is also pretty special linguistically.
-Significantly, 12.5% of its residents five years old and above primarily speak Korean at home.
-While this may seem like a small percentage, it is higher than 99.8% of the neighborhoods in America.
+Significantly, 33.1% of its residents five years old and above primarily speak Chinese at home.
+While this may seem like a small percentage, it is higher than 99.7% of the neighborhoods in America.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.